lnsmith54/super-convergence/README.md

 # super-convergence

-Here are the Caffe files of our recent work, "Super-Convergence: Very Fast Training of Residual Networks Using Large Learning Rates".
-Please check the paper for details.
-See the paper "Cyclical Learning Rates for Training Neural Networks" at https://arxiv.org/pdf/1506.01186.pdf for instructions on implementing cyclical learning rates in Caffe.
+Here are the Caffe files of our recent work:
+Smith, Leslie N. and Nicholay Topin "Super-Convergence: Very Fast Training of Residual Networks Using Large Learning Rates"  arXiv preprint arXiv:1708.07120 (2017).
+Please read the paper for details.
+In addition, see the paper "Cyclical Learning Rates for Training Neural Networks" at https://arxiv.org/pdf/1506.01186.pdf for instructions on implementing cyclical learning rates in Caffe.

 Note: if you have a better theoretical understanding of the cause for super-convergence than the ones described in the paper, please contact leslie.smith@nrl.navy.mil about a collaboration on a follow up paper.

 Instructions:

+To simplify the replication of the figures in the paper, a shell script x.sh is included, which we used to replicate our experiments and create the figures in the paper.
+This execution script shows the changes to each file needed for each run.
+Below we spell out these changes.

 From caffe home directory:
 ./build/tools/caffe train --solver=$SOLVER -gpu=all